USS Blue Ridge (LCC-19): February - WestPac I

 After completing degaussing in the deperming facility at Ballast Point, on 7 January 1972, Blue Ridge departed home port San Diego and steamed to Pearl Harbor for deployment on the ship's first WestPac, with port visits at Guam, Sasebo, Japan, White Beach, Okinawa, Subic Bay, Hong Kong and Singapore.

 Making the next leg of the transit to WestPac, Guam, with USS Sterett and USS Mahan, During the transit, four Soviet reconnaissance aircraft overflew the convoy to collect data on the new ship.

 As the ship crossed the equator on 27 February 1972 at 0°N 105.24°E, bound for Singapore, Blue Ridge performed her second crossing the line ceremony.

+Upon arrival at White Beach, "Blue Ridge" became the flagship for Commander Amphibious Group 1], Rear Admiral W. D. TOOLE, in this relieving USS Paul Revere (LPA-248).

 Additional port visits were planned, but in late March 1972, as Blue Ridge prepared at White Beach, Okinawa for exercise Golden Dragon, North Vietnam invaded South Vietnam across the Vietnamese Demilitarized Zone (DMZ) on 30 March 1972 in their Easter Offensive.
 This was the largest invasion since the Korean War, radically departing from previous offensives.
 It was designed to strengthen the North Vietnamese position as the Paris Peace Accords drew towards a conclusion.

 April - Easter Offensive

 On 3 April 1972, Commander in Chief of the Pacific Fleet (CinCPac) Admiral John S. McCain Jr. cancelled Exercise Golden Dragon.
 General Miller and the 9th Marine Amphibious Brigade (9th MAB) staff were ordered to remain on Blue Ridge for combat or evacuation operations.
 The 9th MAB had various contingency plans from potentially conducting emergency evacuations to building up their forces.

 On 5 April 1972, Blue Ridge departed for the war zone, the Gulf of Tonkin.
 Blue Ridge was the command ship during April through July for the last major combat amphibious engagement of the Vietnam War.
 The Easter Counter-Offensive was "the largest concentration of wartime amphibious force since the Inchon and Wonsan landings of the Korean War."

-Detachment "N" of the 1st Radio Battalion had deployed with the 9th MAB for the exercise in Korea.
+Detachment "N" of the 1st Radio Battalion, which collected radio messages to gain signals intelligence, had deployed with the 9th MAB for the exercise in Korea.
 It was integrated with the Task Force 76 Joint Intelligence Center and operated from the supplemental radio spaces of Blue Ridge using input from the service cryptologic agencies in Southeast Asia.
 However, operating from Blue Ridge posed reception problems because of the distance from shore.
 From 24 April 1972, two or three direct support elements were in operation from naval gunfire ships at any one time, with control remaining at the headquarters element on Blue Ridge.
 In July 1972, they moved to USS Paul Revere and when Blue Ridge returned to the United States, detachment analysts relocated to the Naval Communications Station, San Miguel, near San Antonio, Zambales, Philippines.
 As CTU 76.0.1, escorted by USS John Paul Jones, Blue Ridge conducted special operations in the Tonkin Gulf in Operation Venture Road.